ec-europa/europa-component-library/framework/components/ecl-logos/README.md

 # External classes

-Additionally, you can add external classes with the `externalClass` optional parameter.
+Additionally, you can add external classes with the `extra_class` optional parameter.

 For example: